pratykS/Country-Map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project

 This project includes a Map which has which selects the country and navigate to that area , map theme change option.
+Display information of a selected area on a draggable card .
+Information shown - Native Name, Flag , Currency , Currency Symbol , Area , Population , Timezones and Live Clock

+## Project Components & Its features

+- Country select - Country Selection - On country selection - selected country appears in the viewport
+- Info Card - Display the info of selected country - [Country Info Api](https://restcountries.eu).
+- Map - Mapbox interactive map
+- Draggable - Draggable Container - used to make any component draggable composed with draggable component
+- Sidebar - Collapsible Sidebar with menu option to select map themes - dark , light , streets , satellite
+- Topbar - Simple Topbar with heading and profile button
+- Timebox - Live Clock - it displays the time of selected country

 ## Available Scripts